yu-nishiuchi-jk1pic/yu-nishiuchi-jk1pic.github.io/wiki/procedure_for_user.md

 Change the basic settings of your forked repository.

-1. Click the "Settings" tab on your forked repository page
+1. Click the "Settings" tab on the page of the forked repository.
-2. Change the "Repository name" in the "General" section if needed
-3. Scroll down to find the "GitHub Pages" section
+2. Find the "GitHub Pages" section in the left-hand menu.
-4. Select "GitHub Actions" as the source (for using the deployment workflow)
+3. Select "GitHub Actions" as the source (to use the deployment workflow).

 > **Note**: If there is no deployment workflow, you will set it up in a later step.